madeline-scyphers/Procyon-Wiki/docs/Factions/Borniko Syndicate.md

 ## Turf

-A former [[Counters Guild|Counters Guild]] shadow repository that the Syndicate managed to erase from the Guild ledgers.
+A former [[../../Counters Guild|Counters Guild]] shadow repository that the Syndicate managed to erase from the Guild ledgers.

 ## Notable NPCs